Etobicoke New Condos for Sale

 The industry in Etobicoke has been booming, with many new condominium towers being developed along Bloor St. and by the waterfront near Humber Bay.
 The central areas of Etobicoke are mostly middle class.
 The northern and central pockets of Etobicoke contain numerous high density apartment complexes and condominiums set in the middle of large open parks and fields.
 This has helped increase Etobicoke's population after a short period of decline.
 It was last calculated at 347,948 residents.

 Etobicoke's population is an assortment of people from all over the globe.
 Median household income in the area is $58,088.
 The unemployment rate sits at 6.3 percent.

 The average price of a resale condominium apartment for Etobicoke in 2017 was around $420,000 – up 20 percent compared to 2016.

 The average index selling price for a pre-construction condo apartment continues to grow, rising 10% to 12% from a year ago to $642 per square foot.
 The average selling price rose annually to $519,000.

 Etobicoke is a former municipality and a managerial district within the west section of the city of Toronto.
 The name "Etobicoke" was derived from the Mississauga word wah-do-be-kang which means "place where the alders grow." the space between the Humber River and Etobicoke Creek was the way they had described this particular area in the past.

 Bordered on the north by Steeles Avenue West, on the east by the Humber River, south by Lake Ontario and on the west by Etobicoke Creek, the city of Mississauga, and Toronto Pearson International Airport (a narrow stretch of the airport extends into Etobicoke).
-In 1998, Etobicoke was rendered, when it was amalgamated with other Metro Toronto municipalities into the City of Toronto.
+In 1998, Etobicoke was amalgamated with other Metro Toronto municipalities into the City of Toronto.

 Questions?
 We Love To Chat About Real Estate.
 Register With Us For More Information